IngabireTina/ShoppingProject/README.md

 # Zealous Shop <hr>
  Project Description<br>
-This project is a website which help clients to buy clothes online,<br>
+This project is a website which help buying and selling the product online,<br>
-you can know the available clothes and buy them online.<br>
+you can know the available clothes, bags, shoes,watches, etc and buy them online.<br>

 <hr>
  Project setup and installation instructions